Joan Marie Johnson, PhD, is a historian and author.

 Named #21 of the 100 Best Books on Philanthropy of All Time by Book Authority

-She is available for presentations and book talks on women’s history, including women and philanthropy, race, social reform, and education.
+She is available for presentations and book talks on women’s history, including women and philanthropy, the suffrage movement, race, social reform, and education.